gelaCardano/Community-Pantry-Management-System/README.md

 - LIM, Julian

 HOW TO USE THE PROGRAM:
-Pre-requisite: Download the SQLite Viewer extension in VSC
+1. Optional: Download the SQLite Viewer extension in VSC.
-1. Download the main.py and kapitbisig.db.
+2. Download the main.py and kapitbisig.db.
-2. Run the programs in VSC
+3. Run the Backend (Version 1.1) in VSC.